Introduction

 Overgeneralizing is something that we humans do all that often, and unfortunately machines can fall into the same trap if we are not careful.
 In machine learning, this is called overfitting: it means that the model performs well on the training data, but it does not generalize well.

-Complex models such as deep neural networks can detect subtle pattterns in the data, but if the training set is noisy, or if ie is too samll, which introduces, sampling noise, then the model is likely to detect patterns in the noise itself.
+Complex models such as deep neural networks can detect subtle pattterns in the data, but if the training set is noisy, or if it is too small, which introduces sampling noise, then the model is likely to detect patterns in the noise itself.

 Overfitting happens when the model is too complex relative to the amount and noisiness of the training data.
 Here are possible solutions: